axodotdev/cargo-dist/book/src/ci/customizing.md

 * macOS (Apple Silicon): `macos-12`
 * Windows (x86_64): `windows-2019`

 It's possible to configure alternate runners for these jobs, or runners for targets not natively supported by GitHub actions.
-To do this, use the [`github-custom-runners`](config-github-custom-runners) configuration setting in `Cargo.toml`.
+To do this, use the [`github-custom-runners`][config-github-custom-runners] configuration setting in `Cargo.toml`.
 Here's an example which adds support for Linux (aarch64) using runners from [Buildjet](https://buildjet.com/for-github-actions):

 ```toml
 [workspace.metadata.dist.github-custom-runners]